andycranston/uruler/README.md

 ## No need to run any code

 The `uruler.png` image is ready to use.
 No need to run the `uruler.py` Python 3 program.

-It is included in the repositiory for anyone curious as to how the `uruler.png` image was created.
+The `uruler.py` code is included in the repositiory just in case anyone is curious as to how the `uruler.png` image was created.
 Spoiler alert: the code isn't very pretty!

 ## Code details